bitrix24/b24restdocs/api-reference/catalog/price-type/catalog-price-type-list.md

 Possible values for `field` correspond to the fields of the [catalog_price_type](../data-types.md#catalog_price_type) object.

-An additional prefix can be set for the key to specify the filter behavior.
+An additional prefix can be assigned to the key to specify the filter behavior.
 Possible prefix values:
 - `>=` — greater than or equal to
 - `>` — greater than
 - `<=` — less than or equal to